melodyyangaws/sql-based-etl/README.md

  * `kubectl apply -f source/app_resources/spark-template.yaml` submit a reusable job template for Spark applications

 ## Clean up
+* Delete the cdk.context.json file from your code repo, before redeploy the CDK package from the scratch.
 * Delete a s3 bucket with the prefix of `sparkoneks-codebucket`, because AWS CloudFormation cannot delete a non-empty Amazon S3 bucket automatically.
+* Delete docker container image from ECR
-* Delete cloud resources by the following CDK CLI
+* Delete the rest of cloud resources via CDK CLI

 ```
 cdk destroy SparkOnEKS -c env=develop --require-approval never